 Because love does not rely on a physical body to be present, it walks with us everyday of our lives, often invisible to the eye but the most intimate and present of all companions.

-And that is the essence of grief, it's just love that needs to be held in a different way.
+And that is the essence of grief, it's love that needs to be held in a different way.

 Rejection - ‘the act of refusing to accept, use, or believe someone or something’